Plan Your Excursion

 A comprehensive overview of the building, facilities, resources, expectations and supervision requirements can be found in the Excursion Management Plan.

-The State Library is located in the Perth Cultural Center, next to the Western Australian Museum and the Art Gallery of WA.
+The State Library is located in the Perth Cultural Centre, next to the Western Australian Museum and the Art Gallery of WA.
 Entry to the library is via James Street or Francis Street.
-We are situated near the Perth train station and the Blue CAT bus route.
+We are situated near the Perth Underground Railway and Bus Stations.
+The blue Central Area Transit (CAT) buses travel close to the building with stops on Beaufort Street and James Street.

 To make the most of your excursion visit On the day for essential information for school groups.

-Suggested session times for facilitated are as follows:
+Suggested session times for facilitated workshops are as follows:

 - 9.45 am